LEVEL I Certificate Program

 This program has been approved by The Board of Social Work Examiners, The Board of Professional Counselors and Therapists, and The Board of Examiners for Psychologists in Maryland.
 Reciprocal approval is also granted to social workers in Washington D.C., Virginia, and West Virginia.

 Participants must have an MSW, or a comparable clinical degree, or currently be enrolled in graduate school, pursuing a clinical degree.
-In order to receive the Certificate in Advanced Trauma Treatment, all participants will be required to complete a written case analysis, which will integrate knowledge and skills gained during the course of the program.
+In order to receive the Certificate in Advanced Trauma Treatment, all participants will be required to take and pass an on-line, open book, multiple choice exam to demonstrate knowledge obtained from the program.

 Additionally, participants must attend all nine classes on the indicated training dates in order to receive their Certificate.
 If emergent life circumstances preclude attendance at a class, you can make it up at the next training series, but certificates will not be granted until all nine classes have been completed.
 If you do need to make-up a class, there is no extra fee involved: payment entitles you to take all nine classes, even if you have to extend your time frame to complete the program.

 This training is offered twice a year: September-December (Fall Series) and March-June (Spring Series).

 - October 10

 Cost of Classes

 Cost for the entire training is $1,950.00 and includes a copy of Lisa’s book “Treating Self-Destructive Behaviors in Trauma Survivors.”
 Please note that upon completing your registration, your credit card will be charged a $50 NON-REFUNDABLE DEPOSIT to secure your spot in the training.
 The remaining cost is payable in three installments as follows: